BastilleBSD/bastille/docs/chapters/subcommands/bootstrap.rst

 may vary with unsupported releases and releases newer than the host system likely will NOT work at all.

-Templates are a powerful part of Bastille and facilitate full container automation.
+Templates facilitate full container automation.
 A template installs sofware into containers on top of the nullfs base layer.
 Multiple templates can install different software into a single container.
 Templates are optional.